pedroperson/traffic/README.md

 - write better display logic
 - write better versions of the functions at the bottom of map.py
 - map_controller logic is all sorts of bad!
+- need yellow lights -> the cars can't stop in time so they are going through red

 - test vertical only